Journal Club - Bianca Bersani

 Location IN PERSON: 2101C Morrill Hall, Bianchi Room

-RSVP: or
+RSVP: Clayton Buck or Judy Zhuang

-If you have never been to Journal Club before and have questions or want to be added to the Journal Club listserv, please be sure to reach out directly to either or Judy Zhuang.
+If you have never been to Journal Club before and have questions or want to be added to the Journal Club listserv, please be sure to reach out directly to either Clayton Buck or Judy Zhuang.
 Journal Club is a student-directed initiative helping young scholars to review literature, connect with senior scholars, ask questions about the publication process, and develop research plans.
 Don't miss out on this opportunity!
 For more information about Journal Club.